bitcoin-dev-project/rust-for-bitcoiners/curriculum/preface.md

 JavaScript, you will soon see that it comes with many benefits that pay off in the long term, in performance, readability and safety.
 Once you get the hang of a few key aspects of this language, you might even find it difficult to go back!

+## Getting started with Rust

+Visual Studio code with Rust extensions enabled is the most commonly used setup and easier for beginners as well.
+[Click here](https://www.rust-lang.org/tools/install) to install rust in your system.